 When Distract first started, the agency was focused on social media.
 All of the agency’s content revolved around social media marketing, and when they gave talks and presentations, they spoke about social media.
 Eventually, they became known as the go-to social media agency.

 Digital Marketing Campaign of the Year 2017: Distract for “Share the Love”

 Although, because they were targeting mid-level accounts, Jacobs knew they eventually needed to expand their service offerings.
-“After we’d built a pool of social media clients, we started a Google AdWords niche agency and cross-sold those services backwards and forwards.
+“After we’d built a pool of social media clients, we started a Google Ads niche agency and cross-sold those services backwards and forwards.
 We then started a web design agency and cross-sold those services too.”

 By including additional services, Distract more than doubled their average client value.
 Interestingly, though, the additional offerings were built as separate, specialised agencies, so the point of specialisation still stands.

 It seems that most agency owners agree: the best way to retain clients is to excel in a single service.
 But if you want to grow existing accounts, need to expand and offer additional services, you have two options: either partner with agencies that specialise in the services you need to offer, or start new agencies that specialise in the additional services you’re looking to provide.